 We studied traditional saddle design from different parts of the world, and from history, for inspiration.
 We also contacted saddle makers with experience of working in low resource settings.
 Chris Garrett, a harness development specialist, had recently written a guide to making a simple back-protector using sacking and straw, which we found to be very useful when making the saddle base.

 One of the suggestions from the women in Afghanistan was to make a saddle along similar lines to the one they already used, but using 'air bags' as stuffing.
 This was an intriguing idea, and one that we developed and tested further.

-A number of these saddles were taken to Afghanistan for local testing and feedback, and a design was agreed.
+A number of saddles were taken to Afghanistan for local testing and feedback, and a design was agreed.